michael-haroon/michael-haroon.github.io/src/posts/first-hedge.md

 &nbsp;

 --- Understand the theory first.
 I thought scanning a book about options pricing and understanding the high-level was enough.
 It wasn't.
-A real hedge is more aligned with buying/selling delta-neutral options with the same underlying and same expiry.
+A real delta hedge is more aligned with buying/selling delta-neutral options with the same underlying and same expiry.

 &nbsp;